 As a general rule, efforts are more beneficial and cost efficient if they serve to prevent, rather than repair, social and emotional distress and challenging behaviors.
 There is much that can be done in the realm of universal strategies that can promote resilience and prevent the emergence of social and emotional difficulties.
+In fact, when multiple children in a setting display challenging behavior, it is especially advantageous to implement preventative strategies as such strategies will almost always reduce the frequency and intensity of these undesirable behaviors.
 The topic of prevention is treated more thoroughly later in this chapter and throughout the book.